 Look at these happy smiles.
 Mads and G were having the best time on this swing, they didn’t want to get off.
 We spent a fair few hours at Trencham Gardens before heading home and having a relaxing evening together.

 The following morning we woke up and decided to head off to Alton Towers.
 Old Temperance Hall is only 8 miles from Alton Towers meaning it is the perfect place to stay if you fancy going to the theme park.
 I love this photo of them watching the iPad in their PJ’s.

 We loved Alton Towers, especially CBeebies World and I was shocked that it was really quiet considering it was the summer holidays.
 We had a fantastic day together, going on so many rides, Mads and G especially loved the Runaway Mine Train and we all loved the Water Rapids, even LL could go on them.

-I love this photo of cheeky LL cuddling up to her sister.
+I love this photo of cheeky Lottie cuddling up to her sister.
 I didn’t take many photos of at Alton Towers, mainly because we were having lots of fun but I did take a few snippets of video which you can see here.

 Old Temperance Hall also has a gorgeous garden and decking area, unfortunately the weather wasn’t great on our stay as I would have loved to have sat out there and watched the sunset.

 On the final day we headed back to Alton Towers just for the morning, before saying goodbye to Alison and her family and taking a detour to the border of Wales to visit my Grandparents.
 Here are Mr E and I are enjoying the thrill seeking Postman Pat ride while the girls ‘drove’ us in the front.